OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Almost every iOS app acts as a client to one or more remote services.
 As this network communication usually takes place over untrusted networks such as public Wi-Fi, classical network based-attacks become a potential issue.

 Most modern mobile apps use variants of HTTP based web-services, as these protocols are well-documented and supported.
-Since iOS 12.0 the [Network.framework](https://developer.apple.com/documentation/network "API Reference Network") framework and the [URLSession](https://developer.apple.com/documentation/foundation/urlsession "API Reference URLSession") class provide methods to load network and URL requests asynchronously and synchronously.
+Since iOS 12.0 the [Network framework](https://developer.apple.com/documentation/network "API Reference Network") and the [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession "API Reference URLSession") class provide methods to load network and URL requests asynchronously and synchronously.
 Older iOS versions can utilize the [Sockets API](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NetworkingTopics/Articles/UsingSocketsandSocketStreams.html "Using Sockets and Socket Streams").

 ### Network Framework

-`Network.framework` was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the `Sockets` API.
+`Network framework` was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the Sockets API.
 This low-level networking framework provides classes to send and receive data with built in dynamic networking, security and performance support.

-TLS 1.3 is enabled by default in Network.framework, if the argument `using: .tls` is used.
+TLS 1.3 is enabled by default in Network framework, if the argument `using: .tls` is used.
 It is the preferred option over the legacy [Secure Transport](https://developer.apple.com/documentation/security/secure_transport "API Reference Secure Transport") framework.

 ### URLSession